AnicetusCer/pex/make_portable/README.md

 - `config.json` – edit this to match your Plex setup and movie library.
 - `README.md` – this guide.
 - `db/` (created on first run) – Pex will copy your Plex EPG database here.
-- `.pex_cache/` (created on first run) – stores posters, owned manifest, and ffprobe cache.
+- `.pex_cache/` (created on first run) – stores posters, owned sidecars, and UI preferences.

 ---